History of NCEPOD

 3. Consider all NCEPOD recommendations, and record an action plan detailing how those recommendations of relevance to their Trust/Board are to be or not to be implemented, with reasons.

-4. Support those clinicians who are appointed as advisors or experts to participate in NCEPOD studies.
+4. Support those clinicians who are appointed as case reviewers or study advisory group members to participate in NCEPOD studies.